CS-SI/Orekit/src/site/markdown/data/application-data.md

 [data formats](./default-configuration.html#Data_formats) or [filtering](./filtering.html)
 may be used for application data too.

-The simplest way do reuse all mechanisms transparently is to merge application data and library data using the [default configuration](./default-configuration.html) with the `DataProvidersManager` and put the files to be read either at the same location as the library (for example an `orekit-data` folder in home directory) or at an
+The simplest way to reuse all mechanisms transparently is to merge application data and library data using the [default configuration](./default-configuration.html) with the `DataProvidersManager` and put the files to be read either at the same location as the library (for example an `orekit-data` folder in home directory) or at an